spyker77/my-mind/content/thoughts/this-design.en.md

 draft: false
 translationKey: "this-design"
 weight: 2
-summary: "Hugo + PaperMod + GitHub Pages + Cloudflare"
+summary: "My reasoning behind Hugo + PaperMod + GitHub Pages + Cloudflare"
 ---

 I needed a simple tool to publish my thoughts—platform-independent, but with a bit of flexibility.